Lie theory: Elementary Lie theory

 In these cases the Lie algebra parameters have names: angle, hyperbolic angle, and slope.
-These species of angle are useful for providing polar decompositions which describe sub-algebras of 2 x 2 real matrices.
+These species of angle are useful for providing polar decompositions which describe the planar subalgebras of 2 x 2 real matrices.

 There is a classical 3-parameter Lie group and algebra pair: the quaternions of unit length which can be identified with the 3-sphere.
 Its Lie algebra is the subspace of quaternion vectors.
 Since the commutator ij − ji = 2k, the Lie bracket in this algebra is twice the cross product of ordinary vector analysis.

 Another elementary 3-parameter example is given by the Heisenberg group and its Lie algebra.

 Standard treatments of Lie theory often begin with the classical groups.

 History and scope

 Early expressions of Lie theory are found in books composed by Sophus Lie with Friedrich Engel and Georg Scheffers from 1888 to 1896.

 In Lie's early work, the idea was to construct a theory of continuous groups, to complement the theory of discrete groups that had developed in the theory of modular forms, in the hands of Felix Klein and Henri Poincaré.
 The initial application that Lie had in mind was to the theory of differential equations.
 On the model of Galois theory and polynomial equations, the driving conception was of a theory capable of unifying, by the study of symmetry, the whole area of ordinary differential equations.

-According to historian Thomas W. Hawkins, it was Élie Cartan that made Lie theory what it is:
+According to Thomas W. Hawkins Jr., it was Élie Cartan who made Lie theory what it is: